aabdy/scraping/README.md

 Python scrapers for villas for sale site

+scrapes all villas from sites
+propertiabali.com
+balitreasureproperties.com
+villablisale.com
-scrapes all villas from sites propertiabali.com and villablisale.com to lists in csv format.
+to lists in csv format.